-Completion of the commissioning of the turbines is a major milestone for SSE.
-It is a substantial operating asset contributing a significant amount of electricity to help meet consumer demand and further diversify the UK energy portfolio with a carbon free electricity source in support of low carbon energy objectives.
+Greater Gabbard Offshore Wind Farm is a substantial operating asset contributing a significant amount of electricity to help meet consumer demand.
+It also further diversifies the UK energy portfolio with a carbon free electricity source in support of low carbon energy objectives.

 Michael Fallon MP, Energy Minister officially opened Greater Gabbard wind farm on 7 August 2013.